Chia-Network/clvm_tools_rs/types.md

     (Pair a b) -> The result of (c a b)

     structs -> more on this later

+    Any -> A type which fits all other types and allows all other types.

     (List x) -> (Nullable (Pair x (List x))), which allows you to talk about chialisp lists that contain all things of one